-Press releases must include the NIHR's boilerplate (see below).
+Press releases must include the National Institute for Health and Care Research (NIHR)'s boilerplate (see below).
 They do not need to include the NIHR acknowledgement or disclaimer.

 Press releases must be approved by the NIHR at least 14 days prior to the date of issue.

-Please send the draft press releases to the Communications Officer to forward to the NIHR and Department of Health.
+Please send the draft press releases to the Programme Officer to forward to the NIHR and Department of Health.

 Press release checklist: